-The structure in place to manage these risks is set out in the corporate governance report on pages 48 to 49 of the annual report and accounts.
+The structure in place to manage these risks is set out in the corporate governance report of the annual report and accounts.

-A detailed review of the investment portfolio is contained in the Chairman's statement and Investment Manager's report on pages 4 to 7 and 24 to 27 respectively.
+A detailed review of the investment portfolio is contained in the Chairman's statement and Investment Manager's report.